 Cate Brothwell graduated from Bristol University in 2000 and has worked part-time for Bourne Vets for over ten years.
-She is studying towards a general practitioner certificate in Western Veterinary Acupuncture and Chronic Pain and has a particular interest in management of osteoarthritis.
+She is studying towards a general practitioner certificate in Western Veterinary Acupuncture and Chronic Pain and has a particular interest in the management of osteoarthritis.

 Katrina qualified from the Royal Veterinary College in 2006 and since then has worked in first and second opinion small animal practices across the South of England, before eventually coming home to roost and joining Bourne Vets in April 2017.

 She is studying for the RCVS advanced veterinary practice certificate in Veterinary Public Health and has a geeky interest in infectious diseases and epidemiology.

 In her spare time, she sings in several choirs and tries her hand at various instruments including the piano and violin.
 She is also training for her brown belt in shotokan karate